kentkost/TrustpilotRabbitHole/readme.md

 # TrustPilot Rabbit Hole Challenge

+### Before running

+Please don't use this as a an attempt to get a job at Trustpilot.
+I just thought I'd sahre my solution after having kept it private for some years and it doesn't seem like they hire based on this challenge anymore.
+So don't waste their and your own time trying something so foolish.

 ### How to run it

 - Just run as if.
 It will download the wordlist from the web if it doesn't exist.